jakemdrew/FooTable.Editable/README.md

 <h2 id="HowDoesItWork">How Does It Work?</h2>

 * FooTable.Editable is a Footable extensible plugin that makes all of your Footables editable.
-Simply add the "fooEditable" class to any <pre><th></pre> tag table heading, and that column suddenly becomes editable.
+Simply add the "fooEditable" class to any th tag table heading, and that column suddenly becomes editable.
 * The plugin also transports FooTable data and changes via AJAX between the client and server in JSON format which should be suitable for just about scnerio.
 * All JSON updates are sent to the server via a dataHandlerURL: provided by the user.
 * The dataHandlerURL can also respond back to the client with "Success", "Error", "Load", or "Update" including any JSON data or messages for the client.
-* A special data attribute can be added to any th tag <pre><th data-ft-buttons="Add,Delete"></pre> that creates add and/or delete buttons on each row.
-* When changes are made to Footable cells, update transactions are also sent to the server.
-* FooTable columns can also be marked with the fooId class to ensure that Primary and Composite key fields are sent to the server with every transaction.
-These fooId fields can also be hidden using standard footable data attributes.
+* A special fooId class can be added to any th tag to ensure that Primary and Composite key fields are sent to the server with every transaction.
+These fooId fields can also be hidden using other standard footable data attributes.
+* The data attribute (data-ft-buttons="Add,Delete") can be used to include "add" and / or "delete" buttons on each table row.

 <h2 id="QuickStart">Quick Start</h2>